Galaksija (computer): ROM "B"

 ROM "B" of the Galaksija is a 2732 EPROM chip that contains extensions to the original Galaksija BASIC available in base ROM ("A").
 It was labeled as "B" by the creator of the Galaksija, Voja Antonić, but was commonly referred to as "ROM 2".

 ROM "B" contained added Galaksija BASIC commands and functions (mostly trigonometric) as well as a Z80 assembler and a machine code monitor.
 This ROM was not required and was an optional upgrade.
 Although planned on the mainboard, the content of ROM "B" was not automatically initialized during booting.
 Instead, users had to execute a Galaksija BASIC command to run a machine code program from ROM "B" before they can gain additional features.
 This also meant that even Galaksijas with ROM "B" plugged in can behave entirely as base models.

 Character ROM

 Character ROM of home computer Galaksija is a 2716 EPROM chip that contains graphical definitions of Galaksija's character set.
 It had no special name and was labeled "2716" after the type of 2 KB EPROM needed.

-Galaksija had a slightly modified (localized) ASCII character set:
+The character encoding is based on ASCII, but has several modifications: